Towards Self-Evolving Benchmarks: Synthesizing Agent Trajectories via Test-Time Exploration under Validate-by-Reproduce Paradigm: Introduction

-However, evolving agent tasks presents unique challenges not found in conventional domains like mathematical reasoning~\cite{hendrycksmath2021, guo2025mathematical} or knowledge-based question answering~\cite{yang2018hotpotqa}.
-Agent tasks are defined by two key characteristics: (1) their procedural nature, which emphasizes complex, multi-step interactions with dynamic real-world environments (e.g., websites, APIs), and (2) their immense diversity, spanning from web navigation to software operation.
+However, evolving agent tasks presents unique challenges not found in conventional domains like mathematical reasoning~\citep{hendrycksmath2021, guo2025mathematical} or knowledge-based question answering~\citep{yang2018hotpotqa}.
+Agent tasks are defined by two key characteristics: (1) their procedural nature, which emphasizes complex, multi-step interactions with dynamic, scalable real-world environments (e.g., websites, APIs)~\citep{huang2025environment, liu2025costbench, gao2025survey}, and (2) their immense diversity, spanning from web navigation to software operation.
 These characteristics render traditional task evolution methods, such as rule-based parameter mutation or scaling largely ineffective.
-For instance, rule-based changes~\cite{wu2025autoevoeval, wang2024benchmark} (e.g., altering a specific keyword in a search query) are often too brittle.
+For instance, rule-based changes~\citep{wu2025autoevoeval, wang2024benchmark} (e.g., altering a specific keyword in a search query) are often insufficiently robust.
 In a dynamic web environment, such a minor change could break the task's solvability entirely rather than increasing its reasoning complexity.
-Similarly, merely scaling up a task~\cite{liu2025synlogic} (e.g., asking to book three flights instead of one) often increases repetition, rather than the core cognitive or planning challenges.
+Similarly, merely scaling up a task~\citep{liu2025synlogic} (e.g., asking to book three flights instead of one) often increases repetition, rather than the core cognitive or planning challenges.
 Thus, a new paradigm is required that moves beyond superficial modifications to fundamentally enhance the procedural, logical and semantic complexity of agent tasks.

-To bridge this gap, we introduce the the \textbf{T}rajectory-based Validated-by-\textbf{R}eproducing \textbf{A}gent-benchmark \textbf{C}omplexity \textbf{E}volution (\textbf{TRACE}) framework.
-Fundamentally, TRACE departs from prior methods that rely on rigid, predefined rules.
-Instead, it pioneers a novel paradigm, leveraging the generative and agentic capabilities of LLMs as evolutionary engines.
-This entire process is powered by three specialized agents working in concert: the \emph{Evolutionary Proposer}, which generates diverse evolution directions through preliminary exploration; the \emph{Exploration Executor}, which transforms these proposals into feasible problem candidates and conducts free-form exploration while recording execution trajectories; and the \emph{Trajectory Validator}, which verifies logical coherence and reproducibility, ensuring that the evolved tasks are accompanied by validatable trajectories rather than relying solely on final-answer correctness.
+To bridge this gap, we introduce \textbf{TRACE} (\textbf{T}rajectory-based Validated-by-\textbf{R}eproducing \textbf{A}gent-benchmark \textbf{C}omplexity \textbf{E}volution).
+Departing from rigid, rule-based heuristics, TRACE leverages the agentic capabilities of LLMs to drive task evolution through three specialized components.
+The \emph{Evolutionary Proposer} identifies diverse evolution directions via preliminary exploration; the \emph{Exploration Executor} navigates real-world environments to materialize these proposals into recorded execution trajectories; and the \emph{Trajectory Validator} enforces logical coherence and reproducibility.
+This ensures that evolved tasks are grounded in verifiable solution paths rather than relying solely on final-answer correctness.